 Bigger, better, cheaper, faster – now

 Current trends in construction promote constructability.
 Because the trend is towards increasingly complicated architecture, designers and builders have to find ever more innovative solutions, and then realize these.
-The need to build successfully and safely is the reason why details and information are necessary already in the design phase.
+The need to build successfully and safely is the reason why accurate information is necessary already in the design phase.

-Cost pressure is ever present.
-Using constructable models, building can become cheaper, better and faster.
+Cost pressure is ever-present.
+Using constructable models, the building can become cheaper, better and faster.
 Processes can be planned and scheduled and possible mishaps in the design phase detected before starting construction.
 This leads to less ad-hoc problem solving on site.

-Off-site building is another trend that makes accurate information crucial.
-It is gaining ground as the industry heads towards savings and higher level of automation.
+The off-site building is another trend that makes accurate information crucial.
+It is gaining ground as the industry heads towards savings and the higher level of automation.
 Ever larger units, such as steel-roof assemblies and factory-built bathrooms, arrive prefabricated to the construction site to be installed just on time.
-Naturally every such item needs to fit exactly and stay in schedule while vast amounts of changing information must reach those who work on the project.
+Naturally, every such item needs to fit exactly and stay on the schedule while vast amounts of changing information must reach those who work on the project.
 This process definitely calls for accurate, as-built, up-to-date information that is easily found – sounds just like constructable models.